GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex10_viruses.md

     checkv end_to_end VirSorter2/mgss-final-viral-combined.fa checkv_out/ -t $SLURM_CPUS_PER_TASK
     ```

+!!! warning "`module unload XALT`"

+    For the `VirSorter/2.2.3-gimkl-2020a-Python-3.8.2` NeSI module to work properly, **we must also include `module unload XALT`** in the script above.

+!!! tip "`VirSorter2` parameters"

+    The key parameters you may want to consider altering for your own work are `--min-score` and `--include-groups`.
+For today's excersice we will include all available groups (`--include-groups dsDNAphage,NCLDV,RNA,ssDNA,lavidaviridae`), and will set the min-score to 0.7.
+You can expiriment with this value for your own data (see the [Virsorter2 github page](https://github.com/jiarong/VirSorter2) for more information).

 !!! terminal-2 "Submit the script as a slurm job"

     ```bash
     sbatch VirSorter2_and_checkv.sl
     ```

+!!! note "`VirSorter2` for your own work"

+    The required databases for `VirSorter2` are not loaded with the NeSI module.
+For your own work, you will need to first download these databases and provide the path to the `-d` flag below.
+For today's workshop this is already set up.

-#### Outputs of *VirSorter2* and *CheckV*
+### Outputs of `VirSorter2` and `CheckV`

-Key outputs from *VirSorter2* include:
+Key outputs from `VirSorter2` include:

 - `mgss-final-viral-combined.fa`: FASTA file of identified viral sequences
 - `mgss-final-viral-score.tsv`: table with score of each viral sequences across groups and a few more key features, which can also be used for further filtering
-- `mgss-for-dramv/`: files to be used as input to *DRAM-v* for gene prediction and annotation (we will be running *DRAM-v* later today during the gene annotation session)
+- `mgss-for-dramv/`: files to be used as input to `DRAM-v` for gene prediction and annotation (we will be running `DRAM-v` later today during the gene annotation session)

-*CheckV* provides summary outputs for contamination, completeness, repeats, and an overall quality summary.
-Later today we will have a brief look at some examples of the information you can draw from these *CheckV* outputs.
+`CheckV` provides summary outputs for contamination, completeness, repeats, and an overall quality summary.
+Later today we will have a brief look at some examples of the information you can draw from these `CheckV` outputs.

-### Exercise: Examine viral output files from *VirSorter2* and *CheckV*
+## Exercise: Examine viral output files from `VirSorter2` and `CheckV`

-*VirSorter2* and *CheckV* provide several of different output files that are important for identifying and understanding the viruses present in your data.
+`VirSorter2` and `CheckV` provide several of different output files that are important for identifying and understanding the viruses present in your data.
 Explore through the following files:

 - `7.viruses/VirSorter2/mgss-final-viral-score.tsv`
 - `7.viruses/checkv_out/quality_summary.tsv`